VsalCode/fgo24-react-redux/README.md

-# React Hook Form Survey
+# React Redux Form Survey

-This project is a simple form survey built with react hook form and router dom in react js, utilizing React's to manage form data and dynamically render a table of responses.
+This project is a simple form survey built with react hook form and use React Redux to manage form data and dynamically render a table of responses.

 ## Preview